 De-Stressing Your Pool Maintenance: Salt vs. Chlorine

-Many summer childhood memories revolve around a strong chlorine smell, dry, itchy skin and bathing suits with reduced color and elasticity.
+Many summer childhood memories revolve around a strong chlorine smell, dry, itchy skin, and bathing suits with reduced color and elasticity.
 Those fond memories, of course, are all about the hundreds of hours spent in and around a chlorinated swimming pool.
 Fortunately, chlorine doesn’t need to be part of the summer fun equation anymore, because now we have saltwater pools!

-Even though salt-water technology has been around since the 1970s, it’s only been recently that salt-water pools have become the preferred choice for pool sanitation.
+Even though salt-water technology has been around since the 1970s, it’s only been recent that salt-water pools have become the preferred choice for pool sanitation.
 Much of the popularity can be attributed to the fact that salt-water pools save money, are much healthier than chlorine options, and cut down significantly on pool maintenance.

 Keeping the Algae in Check